OpenWebAdvocacy/website/src/posts/uk-regulators-final-verdict--apples-browser-engine-ban-harms-competition.md

 OWA was formed on the 12th of March 2021 due to dissatisfaction with the slow pace of features being added to iOS Safari and the excessive number of bugs.
 We realized, after a series of unsuccessful attempts to woo Apple to voluntarily start work on these features and increase Safari’s budget, that the problem was two-fold.
 A total absence of browser competition on iOS due to Apple’s ban of rival browser engines and that Apple was actively disincentivized to allow Web Apps to effectively compete with apps sold via their own App Store.

-On the 15th June 2021, The UK’s Regulator the Competition and Markets Authority (CMA) [launched a market study into mobile ecosystems](https://assets.publishing.service.gov.uk/media/60c8683a8fa8f57cef61fc18/Mobile_ecosystems_-_statement_of_scope_.pdf).
-Attempting to assess potential sources of harm to consumers within 4 broad themes:
+On the 15th June 2021, the UK’s Competition and Markets Authority (CMA) [launched a market study into mobile ecosystems](https://assets.publishing.service.gov.uk/media/60c8683a8fa8f57cef61fc18/Mobile_ecosystems_-_statement_of_scope_.pdf), attempting to assess potential sources of harm to consumers within 4 broad themes:

 * Competition in the supply of mobile devices and operating systems.